jeffkolez/websocket-demo/README.md

 php bin/chat-server.php
 ```

-Then open ```web/websocket.html```.
+Then open ```web/websocket.html``` in a web browser.
 Most people should be fine with the default settings, but you can adjust the IP address and port if necessary.
 Once you connect, you'll be able to send a message.

 Messages will show in the same window as you ran your websocket server: